bennoloeffler/py_template_flyio/README.md

 - **Fly.io deployment**: Out-of-the-box configuration and Dockerfile for seamless deployment to Fly.io.
 - **uv in Docker**: Uses [uv](https://github.com/astral-sh/uv) for fast, reproducible dependency management inside Docker.
 - **FastAPI**: Modern, async Python web framework for building APIs and web apps.
-- **Cursor rules prepared**: Includes some new type of cursor rules for best-practice development with Cursor.
 - **CLAUDE.md**: how to use tools
 - **Code quality tools**: Pre-configured to run `ruff` (linting), `mypy` (type checking), and `black` (formatting).